InteragencyHotshotCrews/InteragencyHotshotCrews.github.io/Interagency_Hotshot_Crews_History.md

 2002-2006 | Wes Ruise
 2007-present | Stan Hill

-Palomar Hots Hots

-1 97 5 - 19 81, 19 87 - 1 989 , 2 002 - Present

 The Palomar Hotshots were organized in 1975.
-The f i rst Superintendent was Gary Glotfelty, and the f i rst foreman was George Mangle.
-The crew was made up of career
+The first Superintendent was Gary Glotfelty, and the first foreman was George Mangle.
+The crew was made up of career conditional positions.

-conditional positions.
 Some of whom later became Superintendents of other crews, Bob Bennett and Dennis Baldridge.
 The Crew was based at the US Naval Survival Camp in Warner Springs, California.
-It was the only Hotshot base to have i ts own store and
+It was the only Hotshot base to have its own store and enlisted man's club (bar).

-enlisted man' s club ( bar).
 To be stationed at a Navy installation meant that we also had to follow Navy regulations and protocols.
-We did get a chance to learn about survival in the wilderness since the base specialized in t raining Navy f l iers to survive after a crash, or

-after being shot down in enemy t erritory.
-The crew lasted until 1978 when i t fell in the "great hotshot massacre" at the end of the season.
+We did get a chance to learn about survival in the wilderness since the base specialized in training Navy fliers to survive after a crash, or after being shot down in enemy territory.
+The crew lasted until 1978 when it fell in the "great hotshot massacre" at the end of the season.

 In 1979 the crew came back as a district hand crew with Barry Callenberger as the
 Superintendent and Charlie Brown as the foreman.
 The crew was stationed at the Henshaw YACC camp, on the Palomar District of the Cleveland National Forest.
-In 1980 the crew

-regained i ts Hotshot status and a second foreman, Tim Swedberg, as well as a new office at the Oak Grove Engine Station.
-Then in the fall of 1981 the crew was cut again after

-just two seasons.
-For several years through the 1980 ' s the crew was organized as a district crew with Dennis Baldridge as the Superintendent.
+In 1980 the crew regained its Hotshot status and a second foreman, Tim Swedberg, as well as a new office at the Oak Grove Engine Station.
+Then in the fall of 1981 the crew was cut again after just two seasons.
+For several years through the 1980's the crew was organized as a district crew with Dennis Baldridge as the Superintendent.
 After Dennis became the

-Superintendent of the Laguna Hotshots, the Palomar crew fell on hard t imes and faded away.
+Superintendent of the Laguna Hotshots, the Palomar crew fell on hard times and faded away.
 Once again in 2002 the National Fire Plan resurrected the Palomar Hotshots.
-The crew started this t ime as a Type 2 IA crew and was certified as a Regional Hotshot crew on July 22, 2005.At that t ime the superintendent was Wes Ruise Jr. with Jacob Gipson

-and Stan Hill as the crew foremen.
+The crew started this time as a Type 2 IA crew and was certified as a Regional Hotshot crew on July 22, 2005.
+At that time the superintendent was Wes Ruise Jr. with Jacob Gipson and Stan Hill as the crew foremen.
 Wes was on the Palomar Hotshot crew in 1980 and 1981.

-Throughout the crew' s history i t did participate during a t ime when there were some of the largest wildfires throughout the west.
-Such as the Panorama, Marble Cone, Mine f i re,
+Throughout the crew's history it did participate during a time when there were some of the largest wildfires throughout the west.
+Such as the Panorama, Marble Cone, Mine fire,
 Cedar, and more.
 The current version of the Palomar Hotshots reside in a converted Forest Service 9 - bay building at the Oak Grove Fire station.
-Many well respected

-members of the f i re community have been on the Palomar Hotshots at one time during their careers, here are some; Carlton Joseph, Dennis Baldridge, Bob Bennett, George Corley, Ted Visser, Dale Donahue, Dave Kerr, J im Talbot, Kenny Yarger, and Robert Sanders to name a few.
+Many well respected members of the fire community have been on the Palomar Hotshots at one time during their careers, here are some; Carlton Joseph, Dennis Baldridge, Bob Bennett, George Corley, Ted Visser, Dale Donahue, Dave Kerr, Jim Talbot, Kenny Yarger, and Robert Sanders to name a few.

 Those of us that are here now are charged with carrying on the Palomar Hotshot name for all of those who came before.